Singapore Shophouse Renovation

 Many expensive mistakes happen before renovation starts — signing a lease without checking conservation limits, underestimating fire safety or exhaust requirements, or discovering hidden timber, dampness or M&E issues only after works begin.
 Our role is to assess feasibility first, so clients understand the risks before committing serious renovation budget.

-We manage the complete approval process — from <strong>URA Conservation Permission</strong> application to BCA structural submission and SCDF fire safety approval — delivering compliant, beautifully restored spaces.
+We coordinate the applicable approval process — including <strong>URA Conservation Permission</strong> and, where required by the proposed works, BCA structural and SCDF fire-safety submissions with the relevant appointed parties — while delivering carefully restored spaces.

 Conservation Districts We Serve